wf5w/DNDutils/README.md

 `dndbonus druid 2` -> list all the bonus actions for all spells in the druid class up through level 2

+## dndall

+dndall searches all spells no matter what class and what level

+this is to help out the DM, more than anything else and  will search on up to 2 regular expressions

+so, you can do something like:

+`dndall cleric flame`

+which will give you every spell that first has cleric in it, then within that by flame

 # Final thoughts

 I started out by using the wikidot website, on my cellphone.
 It was ok, but it was slow to use because of my cellphone coverage, and when I went back and forth between spells, or searching for spells, it was slow and cumbersome.